sdneon/node/README.md

 Thanks to the inspiration from dcodeIO et al =D

-## Version 25.9.0
+## Version 26.0.0
-* Update to Node.JS 25.9.0 baseline and [TypeScript v6.0.3](https://devblogs.microsoft.com/typescript/announcing-typescript-6-0/).
+* Update to Node.JS 26.0.0 baseline.
+  * Requires [rustc with cargo](https://rust-lang.org/) to build new Temporal APIs.

 It embeds:
 * DS v1.2.2.